We explain how companies registered in Australia need to keep their email and address details up to date with ASIC.

 - the address of each member of a proprietary company (if there are less than 20 members),

 - the contact address if the company chooses to have one.

-These addresses form part of the public record and may be viewed when conducting a company search.
+These addresses are visible when conducting a company search.

 If we receive information that an address may be incorrect or when mail we have sent gets returned we may highlight this fact in our register.